-But no manifestation of the Spirit of God, prior to the first advent of our Lord Jesus, was exactly the same as the manifestation and operation of the Lord's Spirit upon our Lord Jesus, from the time of his baptism until his crucifixion, and upon the Church of Christ from the day of Pentecost until now-until the very end of this Gospel Age, and the completion of the Church's course in the first resurrection.
-In harmony with this we read, "The holy Spirit was not yet given [except to our Lord Jesus], because Jesus was not yet glorified."
-John 7: 39 widely different from its operation in previous times; and this difference is expressed in the words "Spirit of adoption," "Spirit of sonship," "Spirit of holiness," "Spirit of truth," and kindred expressions.
-As we have already seen, after Adam's fall none of his posterity were accepted as sons of God prior to the first advent: the very highest title given to the father of the faithful, Abraham, was that of friend: "Abraham was called the friend of God."
-But, as the Apostle John explains, when the Logos was made flesh, he presented himself to his own people, Israel, and to as many as received him (then and since) gave he power (privilege, opportunity) to become the sons of God; and these, he declares, were begotten of God-begotten of the Spirit, as "that which is born of the Spirit is spirit."
-John 1: 12,13; 3: 3-8
+But no manifestation of the Spirit of God, prior to the first advent of Jesus, was exactly the same as the manifestation and operation of the Lord's Spirit upon Jesus, from the time of his baptism until his crucifixion, and upon the Church of Christ from the day of Pentecost until now-until the very end of this Age, and the completion of the Church's course in the first resurrection.
+In harmony with this we read, "The holy Spirit was not yet given [except to our Lord], because Jesus was not yet glorified."-John 7:39.

+The operation of God's Spirit during this Gospel Age is widely different from its operation in previous times, and this difference is expressed in the words "Spirit of adoption," "Spirit of sonship," "Spirit of holiness," "Spirit of truth," and like expressions.
+As we have already seen, after Adam's fall none of his posterity were accepted as sons of God before the first advent: the very highest title given to the father of the faithful, Abraham, was that of friend: "Abraham was called the friend of God."
+But, as the Apostle John explains, when the Logos was made flesh, he presented himself to his own people, Israel, and to as many as received him (then and since) gave he power (privilege, opportunity) to become the sons of God; and these, he declares, were begotten of God-begotten of the Spirit, as "that which is born of the Spirit is spirit."-John 1:12, 13; 3:3-8.